-The Turks and Caicos Islands have two international airports, Providenciales International Airport (PLS) and Grand Turk JAGS McCartney International Airport (GDT).
-However, only Providenciales has regular scheduled international flights.
+The Turks and Caicos has two international airports: Providenciales International Airport (PLS), and the Grand Turk JAGS McCartney International Airport (GDT).
+However, only Providenciales welcomes regularly-scheduled international flights.

-There is daily service to the capital island, Grand Turk, from Providenciales.
-This flight usually has a 10 minute layover in South Caicos.
-The Salt Cay flight is not daily, but flys a few times per week (schedules change frequently based on demand).
-Usually, there is a flight in the morning and return in the late afternoon, allowing for day trips, and also for local residents to travel to other islands for food and supplies.
+There are flights between the tiny island of Salt Cay and both Grand Turk and Providenciales.
+These flights are not daily, yet fly a few times per week (schedules change frequently based on demand).
+Usually, there is a flight in the morning and a return in the late afternoon, allowing for day trips, and also for local residents to travel to other islands for food, supplies, and business.

-The remaining two major islands, North Caicos and Middle Caicos, both have airports, but there are no scheduled services.
-With the completion of the North Caicos-Middle Caicos causeway, the Middle Caicos Airport has been decommissioned.
-The increased popularity of the ferry service from Providenciales to North Caicos resulted in the Providenciales-North Caicos route being unprofitable and it was cancelled.
+Our central islands, North Caicos and Middle Caicos, both have airports, yet there are no scheduled services.
+With the completion of the North Caicos-Middle Caicos causeway, the Middle Caicos Airport (MDS) has been decommissioned.
+The increased popularity of the ferry service from Providenciales to North Caicos resulted in the Providenciales-North Caicos scheduled route being unprofitable, and it consequently was canceled.

-Both local airlines offer charter flights to many of the country’s smaller islands, whether served by scheduled services or not.
-The prices are negotiable, but are typically only cost-effective for groups of about 6 or more.
+Both local airlines offer charter flights to many of the country’s smaller islands, whether they are served by regularly-scheduled services or not.
+The prices are generally negotiable, but are typically only cost-effective for groups of about 6 or more.

 Small passenger ferry services are offered between Providenciales and North Caicos, Providenciales and South Caicos, and Grand Turk and Salt Cay.

-Technically, there are luggage weight restrictions on most ferries, but these are rarely enforced.
+Technically, there are luggage weight restrictions on most ferries, yet these are rarely enforced.

-There are cargo barge routes in the country, but these are unfeasible for transporting vehicles for day trips.
+There are cargo barge routes in the country that transport heavy freight, trucks, and other vehicles, yet due to the travel speed and schedule, these are unfeasible for transporting people and vehicles for day trips and short stays.